 6 India

-Welcome to India Class (6I).
-Here is our weekly timetable for the spring term, although it may be subject to change.
+Here is our weekly timetable for the summer term, although it may be subject to change.
 Our class book is currently Head Kid which is being read by our Reading Ambassadors.

 Every day you should arrive with your planner, reading book, fun book and filled water bottle.
 Please ensure that your water bottle remains named, especially after washing.
 Thank you.